27 – 29 April 2020. Istituto Superiore di Sanità, Rome, Italy

-Online registration form is available until 26 January 2020.
-An e-mail will be sent to the selected participants and to the attendees who have been selected for the travel fellowships by 31 January 2020.
-Respondents who are not selected/contacted by email, will be kept on a waiting list until 24 February 2020.
+An email will be sent to the selected participants and to the attendees who have been selected for the travel fellowships by 31 January 2020.
+Online registration form is available for the reserve list until 24 February 2020, an email will be sent to the selected respondents of the reserve list by 27 February 2020.

 FEES AND COSTS

 The course and the registration are free of charge.
 Coffee, refreshments and lunches will be offered during the course.
 Travel, accommodation and other costs incurred to attend the course are at the expense of the participants.
 The course organisers will not cover expenses incurred by the participants in any case.

 Group presentations are foreseen to assess the new learning.
 A satisfaction questionnaire will also be submitted to the participants.

 At the end of the course a certificate of attendance will be handed to the participants who attended 100% of the course.
 No credits of Continuing Education in Medicine will be issued.

 Aula Rossi, Istituto Superiore di Sanità, Via Giano della Bella, 34 – Rome, Italy.

 If you have questions please write to the course organiser Claudio Carta, PhD: